-Lindsey Polley is an assistant policy researcher at the RAND Corporation and a Ph.D. candidate at the Pardee RAND Graduate School.
+Lindsey Polley is a Ph.D. candidate at the Pardee RAND Graduate School and an assistant policy researcher at the RAND Corporation.
 Her research interests include cyber policy, cyber/AI in gaming, blockchain, crypto currencies, CVE/CT, risk analysis, dark web, security cooperation, defense posture, transnational political behavior, arms dealing and the black market, (inter)national security, counter terrorism/counter insurgency, military science and warfare, peacekeeping and stability, international diplomacy and international affairs, and the humanitarian ramifications of policy decisions.

 Polley served as a co-lead on the research team for Executive Order 13800, developing and co-leading multiple workshops for top-ranking individuals in the field of cyber security (in both industry and government), and served as one of the co-authors of the final report to the Executive Office of the President.
 Prior to joining RAND, she was a senior assistant editor at the Journal of Public Management and Social Policy, for which she continues to work as a manuscript reviewer.
 She has a background in cultural studies, an M.P.A. focusing on emergency management, and a certificate in terrorism and counterterrorism studies from the University of Leiden.